All Products

 Data written to OceanBase Database in a non-tsvector format such as "'a':cccc" cannot be migrated to the ApsaraDB RDS for PostgreSQL instance.
 For more information about the supported formats, see the 8.11.
 Text Search Types in PostgreSQL documentation.

 • Check whether the migration precision of the data transmission service for columns of data types such as DECIMAL, FLOAT, and DOUBLE is as expected.
-If the precision of a destination field type is lower than the precision of the corresponding source field type, the value with a higher precision may be truncated.
+If the precision of the destination field type is lower than that of the source field type, the value with a higher precision may be truncated.
 This may result in data inconsistency between the source and destination fields.

-• If you modify a unique index at the destination, you must restart the data migration project to avoid data inconsistency.
+• If you modify a unique index at the destination, you must restart the data migration task to avoid data inconsistency.

 • If the clocks between nodes or between the client and the server are out of synchronization, the latency may be inaccurate during incremental synchronization or reverse incremental migration.